tc39/proposal-regexp-v-flag/README.md

 ### How does this interact with properties of strings a.k.a. [the sequence properties proposal](https://github.com/tc39/proposal-regexp-unicode-sequence-properties)?

 We commit to describing the exact interactions between the two proposals on the path to stage 2/3.
 See [issue #3](https://github.com/tc39/proposal-regexp-set-notation/issues/3) for details.

+We propose to require the new flag in order to enable properties-of-strings as well as allowing new-syntax character classes to contain multi-character-string elements (initially from properties-of-strings used inside a class).

 ### What about symmetric difference?